therealcyberlord/Vea/README.md

 ## Overview

 Vea is a local AI copilot that seamlessly integrates with your Ollama installations.
 It provides a modern, web-based interface for interacting with local AI models while leveraging additional capabilities such as web search, mathematical operations, weather information, and image analysis.
 You can switch to closed-source models like OpenAI and Anthropic by editing the configuration file at `backend/config/agent.yaml`.
+Please edit the configuration file or complete the setup on the configuration page before submitting your first query.

 ## Features